-Copay in health insurance refers to the fixed amount you pay for a specific medical service or medication.
-It's a cost-sharing mechanism between you and your insurer.
+In health insurance, a copay is a predetermined amount you pay out of pocket for a specific medical service or prescription.
+It serves as a cost-sharing arrangement between you and your insurance provider.

 ✅Plans starting @ Rs.
 20/day* ✅Zero waiting period and out of pocket costs